compiler-explorer/infra/docs/resizing_conan_disk.md

 AWS says it's connected as `/dev/xvdb` in linux, but that's not actually correct, so ignore that.

+You can resize everything while the server is online and the disk is mounted.

 ## Enlarging the volume in AWS

 If you click on the volume in the AWS console, you can click on Modify and enter a new Size in GiB.